Physical Security: The Missing Piece From Your Cyber Security Puzzle

 #3 Don’t forget about your visitors

 We don’t just mean make your contractors a cup of tea every now and then - we mean that visitors to your business can pose a physical security risk when left unsupervised around your offices.
-But instead of following them around, uncomfortably watching every move they make, there’s a much simpler (and less creepy) method of security.
+But instead of following them around, uncomfortably watching every move they make, there’s a much simpler (and less creepy) method of security awareness.